 Truly Simple Credit Card from Fifth Third Bank Review

 The Verdict: The Truly Simple® Credit Card from Fifth Third Bank is a good option for making big-ticket purchases that might take more than a year to repay.
-Truly Simple’s top perks are its 0% introductory APR, which lasts for the first 15 months your account is open, and its lack of an annual fee.
+Truly Simple’s top perks are its 0% introductory APR, which lasts for the first 15 billing cycles your account is open, and its lack of an annual fee.
 Both features compare favorably to most other offers.
-For example, the average credit card has a $17.35 annual fee, according to WalletHub’s Credit Card Landscape Report, and the average 0% period lasts for about 10.6 months.
+For example, the average credit card has a $18.61 annual fee, according to WalletHub’s Credit Card Landscape Report, and the average 0% period lasts for about 10.7 months.

 But you’d better make sure to use a credit card calculator and repay what you owe before regular rates take effect.
 Because despite requiring at least good credit for approval, Truly Simple’s regular APR could be above average for even someone with fair credit.
 By the way, you can check your latest credit score for free on WalletHub if you’re unsure whether you meet the cut.